The best budgeting apps of 2021

 - Best budgeting app for significant others: Honeydue

-- Best full picture budgeting app: Mint
+- Best full-picture budgeting app: Mint

 Best overall budgeting app: PocketGuard (basic version: free; PocketGuard Plus: $2.99/week or $4.99/month)